The Non-Orientable Topology of Condorcet's Paradox: Abstract

 \section{Abstract}

 Preference cycles are prevalent in problems of decision-making, and are contradictory when preferences are assumed to be transitive.
-This contradiction underlies Condorcet's Paradox, a pioneering result of Social Choice Theory, wherein intuitive and seemingly desirable constraints on decision-making necessarily lead to contradictory preference cycles.
-Topological methods have since broadened Social Choice Theory and elucidated existing results.
-However, characterisations of preference cycles in Topological Social Choice Theory are lacking.
+This contradiction underlies Condorcet's Paradox, a pioneering result of social choice theory, wherein intuitive and seemingly desirable constraints on decision-making necessarily lead to contradictory preference cycles.
+Topological methods have since broadened social choice theory and elucidated existing results.
+However, characterisations of preference cycles in topological social choice theory are lacking.
 In this paper, we address this gap by introducing a framework for topologically modelling preference cycles that generalises Baryshnikov's existing topological model of strict, ordinal preferences on 3 alternatives.
-In our framework, the contradiction underlying Condorcet's Paradox topologically corresponds to the non-orientability of a surface homeomorphic to either the Klein Bottle or Real Projective Plane, depending on how preference cycles are represented.
-These findings allow us to reduce Arrow's Impossibility Theorem to a statement about the orientability of a surface.
-Furthermore, these results contribute to existing wide-ranging interest in the relationship between non-orientability, impossibility phenomena in Economics, and logical paradoxes more broadly.
+In our framework, the contradiction underlying Condorcet's Paradox topologically corresponds to the non-orientability of a surface homeomorphic to either the Klein bottle or real projective plane, depending on how preference cycles are represented.
+These findings allow us to reformulate Arrow's Impossibility Theorem in terms of the orientability of a surface as well.